So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 Most of us cannot understand what it's like to be in that position.

-Uh, most of us have not been charged with serious crimes, and murder is the most serious crime you can face in our criminal justice system.
+Most of us have not been charged with serious crimes, and murder is the most serious crime you can face in our criminal justice system.

-Uh, in a lot of courtrooms, Bernard, there are strict rules about decorum, and when a defendant can say things, of course, they can always talk with their attorneys.
+And when a defendant can say things, of course, they can always talk with their attorneys.

-Uh, I've been in courtrooms before where the defendant can't, you know, they might be able to look to their family or they maybe give them a nod or wave when they come in.
+I've been in courtrooms before where the defendant can't, you know, they might be able to look to their family or they maybe give them a nod or a wave when they come in.

-Uh, does this kind of play against Melly at all?
+Does this kind of play against Melly at all?

 Is this just him being a young guy, maybe doing this to his family?